-Fort Lauderdale Airport Shooting Suspect Had Served in Military
+Fort Lauderdale Suspect's ‘Erratic Behavior’ Concerned FBI Agents in November

 A military spokeswoman told the AP that Santiago was discharged from the Alaska Army National Guard last year for unsatisfactory performance.
 The Pentagon said Santiago went AWOL multiple times and was demoted and then discharged, the AP reported.

-FBI agent George Piro, who is in charge of the Miami field office leading the investigation, told the AP that Santiago had come into the FBI office in Anchorage in November, but said he had indicated that he was not intent on hurting anyone.

-Officials are still investigation Santiago’s motive.
-“We’re looking at every angle, including the terrorism angle,” Piro told the AP.

-Bryan Santiago told the AP that his brother never spoke to him about medical issues, but Esteban Santiago’s girlfriend had recently told the family he was receiving psychological treatment.
+Bryan Santiago told the AP that his brother hadn’t spoken to him about medical issues, but Esteban Santiago’s girlfriend had recently told his family he was receiving psychological treatment.

 “We have not talked for the past three weeks,” his brother told the AP.
 “That’s a bit unusual … I’m in shock.
 He was a serious person … He was a normal person.”